We think this TV show stands out for:

 What parents need to know

 Parents need to know that Raven's Home is a spin-off of Disney favorite That's So Raven, welcoming Raven-Symoné back to the small screen as a somewhat harried divorcée who's joined forces with her best friend, Chelsea, to raise their kids.
 Chelsea's continued naivety and Raven's clairvoyance -- and the shenanigans that her visions prompt -- still entertain even in their adult years, but the show gives just as much attention to the three kids and their various troubles, keeping the content varied and the appeal broad-based.
 Raven and Chelsea have different parenting styles, but they're both devoted moms and positive role models in their own way.
+The kid characters deal with various teen and tween issues, including the dangers of vaping.

 - Parents say